Frequently Asked Questions

 OTHER TESTING:

 In order to ensure that our instructional methods are working, we use a blend of formative and summative assessments.
-These can range from traditional quizzes/tests, to portfolio assessments, to project-based learning.
-They provide an opportunity for teachers to ensure that we are hitting our mark by seeing evidence of student learning.
+These can range from traditional quizzes/tests to portfolio assessments, to project-based learning.
+They allow teachers to ensure that we are hitting our mark by seeing evidence of student learning.